Sant Pere de Ribes

 Sant Pere de Ribes is a town in the center of the Garraf comarca, in Barcelona province, Catalonia, Spain.
 The remains of a 12th-century castle once ruled by the troubadour Guillem de Ribes are in the town.

 Education

 Lycée Français Bel-Air Garraf, a French international school, is in Sant Pere de Ribes.
 The city is also home to Richmond International School, a Finnish-style school for students between the ages of 3 and 18.

+The Olive Tree School: An International British School for 3-16 year-olds.
+They follow the British Curriculum and are members of The National Association of British Schools in Spain (NABSS).
+Their focus is on personalized learning, creativity, and outdoor experiences.

+In September 2024, Learnlife's Village Hub opened.
+The international school provides personal learning programmes for children aged 6+.
+It is Learnlife's third Learn Hub in Barcelona.